YazanSneneh/reading-notes/README.md

 # when to use it?
   1. when i want to relate a document to my repo so other developers can read it easily.
   2. report bugs and issues about software.

+# second: github pages.
+ *  github pages allow me to share my website i created online (can be accessed on the internet like google or facebook).

+ ## steps to make github page.
+   * how to find it.
+    1. go to repos main page.
+    2. select repo want to publish.
+    3. select setting from tabs bar.
+    4. scroll down to github pages.

+   * how to create a github page.
+      1. by default github page is disabled, to activate it from pick branchs dropdown list pick main branch.
+      2. next to main branch keep it on root then save it.
+      3. page will refresh, scroll down back to github pages.
+      4. open the link above the github pages box.
+      5. congrates.